Eduardismund/Faculty-work/First Semester/Algebra/README.md

 - **Project 5**:
   Input two natural numbers \( m \) and \( n >= 2 \).
 Compute the number of matrices \( A \) belonging to \( M_{m,n} \) in reduced echelon form and list the matrices (for \( m \<= 5 \) and \( 2 \<= n \<= 5 \)).

+  Aditionally, in the folder 'Exams' there can be found a few exams both from the Midterm and the final exam.